 If we do the math, giving your 110% isn’t really 110% if you are burnt out.
 In fact, when you are pushing that hard, 110% slowly becomes 80% and then 60%.
 You get the picture.

-What is one to do when they are feeling overwhelmed or have a lack of focus?
+What is one to do when they are feeling overwhelmed or lack of focus?
 Well, when my BFF, Jennifer McClure was faced with loss of focus following a horse-riding accident, she realized she had to do a better job at prioritizing her schedule.
 She also knew she had to get help.

 Therefore, the first step in the process is to recognize when you do need help and actually ask for it.
 Jennifer ended up putting into practice some time management strategies to help her feel less stressed and overwhelmed.
 She even hired a project manager who has helped her take control of her business.